-The complainant or respondent shall specify the basis for the appeal of the decision and whetherhow the facts of the district's decision are incorrect and/or the law has been misapplied.
-The appeal shall be accompanied bysent to CDE with a copy of the original locally filed complaint and a copy of the district's decision- in that complaint.
+The complainant or respondent shall specify the basis for the appeal of the decision and whether the facts are incorrect and/or the law has been misapplied.
+The appeal shall be accompanied by a copy of the locally filed complaint and a copy of the district's decision.
 (5 CCR 4632)